-I’m not a huge candy fan unless we’re talking about chocolate candy.
+I’m not a huge fan of candy, unless we’re talking about chocolate candy.
 I don’t do fruit candy, tart candy or mint candy.

-That said, once in a while I do like caramel (usually with chocolate) or since the season is right, with apples!
+That said, occasionally, I do like caramel (usually with chocolate) or since the season is right, with apples!
 Ready-made caramel apples can cost a lot and they don’t taste that good.
-You can make some homemade organic caramel apples for much less plus it’s a fun Halloween cooking activity for you and the kids.
+You can make some homemade organic caramel apples for much less, plus it’s a fun Halloween cooking activity for you and the kids.